brazil

 background

-This study will evaluate predictors of the emergence of resistance to drugs such as the fluoroquinolones among persons treated for MDR-TB.
-This study will enroll participants only from the INI and Federal University sites in Rio de Janeiro.
+This study is evaluating predictors of the emergence of resistance to drugs such as the fluoroquinolones among persons treated for MDR-TB.
+This study included participants from INI (FIOCRUZ), Helio Fraga and the Federal University site, all in Rio de Janeiro.

 aims